oscar09/xmdWizard/README.md

 * **onChange** Method to be triggered when the active step changes (back & next buttons clicked).
 * **onSave** Method to be triggered when the save button is clicked.
 * **xmdRequired** if set to TRUE the Next button will be disabled if the required fields are missing (Defaults to FALSE).
+* **formRef** Reference to an outer form.
+This is useful to display ng-message errors below the field.
+In order to reference the form you have to provide the step index.
+Example: outerFormName.step_0.firstName.$error.